Inspiring Design Ideas For Your Terrace This Summer

 - Install Functional And Ambient Lighting

 Ambient lighting is best if you want to use your terrace for spending time with someone special or socialising with family and friends, as it really can help to set the mood.
 Create a summery atmosphere by grouping lanterns in a corner, winding fairy lights around the railings or stringing them up to create a twinkling canopy.
 Place hanging lights on stakes in large flowerpots or planters.
-For a more romantic look, place a few pillar candles in decorative holders on your terrace.
+For a more romantic atmosphere, place a few pillar candles in decorative holders on your terrace.

 - Bring Life To Your Terrace With Plants